 Without the ability to smell, touch, or feel your product, customers will rely solely on your product images and descriptions when looking to make a purchase.
 For the most part you have full control over your website.
 So this is when you want the creativity to flow.
 Generally speaking it’s best practice to display photos over a white background.
 This is especially true when vibrancy and pigment play a part in getting your product to sell.
 White backgrounds allow the eyes to focus on details and minimize distractions.

 Beyond choosing a quality photo, you also need to focus on showcasing lifestyle photos too.
 A lifestyle photo gives customers a chance to see real world use of your product.
 Many times the customer will envision themselves as the model in the photo in order to see if it's a good fit.
 Statistics show that including lifestyle photos increase customer conversion and retention rates by at least 5%.

 Though not the end all be all, consider the colors and fonts you use on your website carefully.
-Loud colors and hard-to-read fonts can easily confuse and irritate potential customers.
-To avoid this we recommend sticking to two colors.
-Good news is that many eCommerce hosting sites offer color palettes, so you’ll be able to mix and match before making a final decision.
+Loud or bright colors and hard-to-read fonts can easily confuse and irritate potential customers.
+To avoid this, we recommend sticking to two colors.
+The good news is that many eCommerce hosting sites offer color palettes, so you’ll be able to mix and match before making a final decision.
 Remember, customers need to be able to read your text and not every color will be reader-friendly.

 Finally, when it comes to text fonts the same rules apply.
 Don’t go overboard and saturate your website with 5 different fonts.
 It looks messy and can become hard to manage.
 Choose a bold font for your headers and titles, then a simplistic font for the body text.
 Also, pick a readable font size.
 You don't want customers having to pull out their glasses just to read a description.